-Dark Mode is everywhere.
+Dark mode is everywhere.
 But is it really better?

 For this reason, when it comes to dark mode, Budiu still recommends defaulting to the old reliable black-on-white when you have a lot of reading to do.
 But if you really don’t want to give up on dark mode, there are a few tips you can use to combat decreased legibility.
 Apple suggests testing your content by turning on “Increase Contrast and Reduce Transparency” in your iPhone’s settings “both separately and together” while in dark mode.

 There are some contexts where dark mode can be useful.
 According to Apple’s human interface guidelines, dark mode allows the “content to stand out while the surrounding UI recedes into the background.”
-So it does make sense that Adobe Creative Cloud utilizes a dark user interface: Its focus is on image editing, and the dark UI puts prioritizes the visual by minimizing the less-relevant textual elements.
+So it does make sense that Adobe Creative Cloud utilizes a dark user interface: Its focus is on image editing, and the dark UI prioritizes the visual by minimizing the less-relevant textual elements.

 For this same reason, dark mode works well when you want to encourage the reader to quickly scan stats and focus on key data points, like when looking at stocks, charts, or graphs.
 Likewise, a Salesforce study suggests that there may be some functional benefits when it comes to reading charts and graphics.
 After asking study participants to compare charts in both light and dark themes, and rank them by which would be “worth the least or most if they had to pay for each type,” the Salesforce team found that participants made decisions faster, and just as accurately, with the dark interface as compared to a light one.
 Interestingly, that ran counter to participant’s impressions of the interfaces, as they had a better first impression and associated higher value with the light themes.